rc773/Tuitionchain/README.md

 In this demo we use hypothetical students in api file, you can change these manually.

-To set up your contracts, you may use sensilet wallets on https://chrome.google.com/webstore/detail/sensilet/aadkcfdlmiddiiibdnhfbpbmfcaoknkm to get bsv on your address
+To set up your contracts, you may use sensilet wallets on https://chrome.google.com/webstore/detail/sensilet/aadkcfdlmiddiiibdnhfbpbmfcaoknkm to get testnet bsv on your address by https://scrypt.io/faucet/

 1.craete scaffold